IllusionMods/KK_Plugins/README.md

 #### KK_AnimationController
 **v2.1 - [Download](https://github.com/DeathWeasel1337/KK_Plugins/releases/download/v57/KK_AnimationController.v2.1.zip)**<br/>
+*Note: Mostly obsolete.
+[NodeConstraints](https://www.patreon.com/posts/26357789) does what this plugin does but better.*

 Allows attaching IK nodes to objects to create custom animations.
 Press the Minus (-) hotkey to bring up the menu.
 This hotkey can be  configured in the F1 plugin settings.<br/>